TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

-- This [tutorial](https://academind.com/tutorials/testing-react-apps) is a great overview of what you've learned.
+- This [tutorial on Testing React Apps by Academind](https://academind.com/tutorials/testing-react-apps) is a great overview of what you've learned.
 It goes into testing async code and callbacks which we haven't covered yet.
 Though you should be able to follow along using your previous knowledge.

-- [This video](https://www.youtube.com/watch?v=YQLn7ycfzEo) for a hands-on tutorial.
+- This [Intro to React Testing Library video](https://www.youtube.com/watch?v=YQLn7ycfzEo) for a hands-on tutorial.

 ### Knowledge Check